pgvalle/ceu-windows-setup/README.md

 Go to [winlibs.com](https://winlibs.com/) and get any gcc release for Win64 with POSIX threads.
 I recommend a more recent version, though.

 Extract the (7-)zip file.
 You'll get a folder named mingw64/.

 Place it somewhere in your drive.
 Preferably not within a system directory or other users' directories.

 Then you should add .../mingw64/bin/ to the Path environment variable.
 Here's a quick tutorial to help you with that: https://www.youtube.com/watch?v=EuoEYPLtsZ8

-To check out if gcc is working, open up cmd and try running ```gcc --version```
+To check out if gcc is working, open up cmd and try running `gcc --version`

 ## Installing SDL2

 To facilitate things here, I created a sdl2-bundle zip so that you don't have trouble downloading and building everything.
 Just go to the releases page of this repo.
 You'll find it there.

-Extract the zip file.
+Download and extract the zip file.
 There will be three folders: bin/, include/ and lib/.

-Copy bin/ and paste it inside .../mingw64/.
+Copy bin/ to .../mingw64/.

-Copy both include/ and lib/, then paste them inside .../mingw64/x86_64-w64-mingw32/
+Copy both include/ and lib/ to .../mingw64/x86_64-w64-mingw32/

 ## Installing Java

 I have a link to an openjdk release.
 Which is the one I used, of course: https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_windows-x64_bin.zip

-Extract the zip archive.
+Extract the zip file.
 You'll get a folder named jdk-11.0.2/.

-Now repeat the exact same process you did to setup gcc.
+Place it somewhere in your drive.
+Preferably not within a system directory or other users' directories.

+Then you should add .../jdk-11.0.2/bin/ to the Path environment variable.
+Here's a quick tutorial to help you with that: https://www.youtube.com/watch?v=EuoEYPLtsZ8

+To check out if java is working, open up cmd and try running `java --version`

 ## Installing ceu